guykogan1995/Automated-Invoice-Processing-Quickbooks-Clerk-Jira/README.md

 ```

 3. **Monitoring:**
-   - The script continuously monitors for paid transactions in QuickBooks.
+   - The script continuously monitors for paid transactions in QuickBooks every 55 minutes.
+   - The script will refresh the tokens to not expire every 55 minutes.
    - If a paid transaction is found, it updates the status in Clerk and Jira.

 4. **Refresh Tokens:**